-- 1. Students are required to select a language for the language track in semesters 1-4 from the languages offered in the Global Studies programme. - 2.
+- 1. Students are required to select a language for the language track from the languages offered in the Global Studies programme. - 2.
 Students cannot select their native language(s) or English. - 3.
 Students are permitted to switch languages (preferably no more than once) during the programme.
 In this case the Student Care Officer should be consulted. - 4.
-Completion of the language track consists of completion of four semesters of increasing difficulty, reaching approximately a B1 or B2 level on the Common European Framework of Reference for Languages.
+Completion of the language track consists of reaching the fourth level of a language offered by the Language Centre of Maastricht University.
+More details/information can be found in the Global Studies Language Policy.

-Article 3.9 Flexible bachelor's programme [not applicable]
+Article 3.9 Flexible Bachelor's programme [not applicable]